-It’s so easy to make a poke bowl at home!
-Today’s ahi poke bowl recipe is made with ahi tuna, a soy sauce marinade and sushi rice, then topped with cucumber, avocado, microgreens and sprinkled with sesame seeds.
+This ahi poke bowl recipe is made with ahi tuna, a tamari soy sauce marinade and sushi rice.
+Then it’s topped with cucumber, avocado, microgreens and sprinkled with sesame seeds.
 It’s delicious, flavorful, healthy and entirely gluten-free.

 Over the years, I’ve been fortunate to have traveled all of the Hawaiian islands.
-I guess it’s one of those perks of living so close in Southern California.
+It’s one of those perks of living so close in Southern California.
 And I’ve had poke bowls every which way, with a variety of different fish, toppings and sauces.

 But in recent years poke bowl popularity has surged like crazy on the mainland with what seems like a hundred different ways to customize a poke bowl.
 From quinoa to zucchini noodles and everything in between.
 And we’ll talk about some of those variations in a sec, especially when it comes to dietary preferences.